THE TEAMMeet the people behind Square Egg Entertainment

-After spending five years as a paid political consultant, Matthew Solberg sought to be a part of something less political and more dynamic and called upon his childhood of reading comics and his teenage years of being a comic vendor to create Phoenix Comicon, an annual pop culture convention in Arizona entering its sixteenth year.
-Square Egg Entertainment Inc is the parent company and management firm of Phoenix Comicon, Phoenix Fan Fest, Minnesota Fan Fest, and Thrill Halloween.
+After spending five years as a paid political consultant, Matthew Solberg sought to be a part of something less political and more dynamic and called upon his childhood of reading comics and his teenage years of being a comic vendor to create Phoenix Comic Fest, an annual pop culture convention in Arizona entering its sixteenth year.
+Square Egg Entertainment Inc is the parent company and management firm of Phoenix Comic Fest, Phoenix Fan Fest, and Minnesota Fan Fest.

 Director of Talent Relations

-Sara graduated with a B.A. in Theater, which led her to Phoenix Comicon as the Costuming Manager in 2010.
+Sara graduated with a B.A. in Theater, which led her to Phoenix Comic Fest as the Costuming Manager in 2010.
 She joined Talent Relations a couple of years later and accepted the Director of Talent Relations position in 2017.
-Sara enjoys a wide range of fandoms, traveling with her husband and using too many exclamation points in emails.
+Sara enjoys a wide range of fandoms, travelling with her husband and using too many exclamation points in emails.

 I don’t know if you know this about Faith, aka The Book Babe, but she is hilarious.
 When she’s not making everyone laugh she can be found discussing her favorite books or randomly quoting from Alice in Wonderland.

 Lee and his wife Jen (see photo below) began as the liaison to Phoenix Comic Fest and the Star Wars fan group The 501st.
 In 2012 they stepped up as Costuming Manager before being selected as our Directors of Operation.
 Having spent over ten years as a Project Manager in the Construction Industry, Lee is at his best in assembling teams and see the successful final result, such as through our conventions.